greedo/python-xbrl/README.rst

 `marshmallow <http://marshmallow.readthedocs.org/en/latest/>`__ for serializing objects.
 For more details see `requirements.txt <https://github.com/greedo/python-xbrl/blob/master/requirements.txt>`__

-For PyPI Support it is recommended you use `https://github.com/amauryfa/lxml <https://github.com/amauryfa/lxml>`__ for lxml as this is a fork that uses cffi instead of the python capi.
+For PyPI support it is recommended you use `https://github.com/amauryfa/lxml <https://github.com/amauryfa/lxml>`__ for lxml as this is a fork that uses cffi instead of the python capi.

 Initialization
 --------------